abishekarun/Wine-quality-dataset/README.md

 ## Wine quality Dataset

 In this project, we try to work on [Wine quality dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
-This project was used to explore different classification models in matlab.
+This project was used to explore different regression models in matlab.

 The final matlab file is [here](https://github.com/abishekarun/Wine-quality-dataset/blob/master/winequality.m) for this project and rendered html file is [here](http://htmlpreview.github.io/?https://github.com/abishekarun/Wine-quality-dataset/blob/master/html/winequality.html).